matthewjahns/movie-showtimes-app/PLANNING.md

 The user will be prompted for the following inputs:

-1. API key (if needed)
-2. Zip code
+1. Zip code
-3. Date for showtimes
+2. Date for showtimes

 ### Information Outputs